sylviemarie/Stalk-Eyed-Fly-Genomics/1) Mitogenome assembly.md

 ## Output files

 Successful completion of MitoHiFi should produce a series of output files.
+The main annotation file will be a .gb and not a .gff/.gtf file.
 - final_mitogenome.fasta - the final mitochondria circularized and rotated to start at tRNA-Phe
 - final_mitogenome.gb - the final mitochondria annotated in GenBank format.
 - final_mitogenome.coverage.png - the sequencing coverage throughout the final mitogenome